NVlabs/FPSci/docs/scene.md

 ```
 player = PlayerEntity {
     model = "playerModel";              // Use the model (specifed below as "playerModel") for the player
-    frame = Point3(0, 1.5, 0);          // Initialize the player 1.5m above the origin
+    frame = CFrame::fromXYZYPRDegrees(0, 1.5, 0, 0, 0, 0);          // Initialize the player 1.5m above the origin
     collisionSphere = Sphere(1.0);      // Use a 1m sphere as the collision proxy
 };
 ```

+If no `spawnPosition` or `spawnHeading` is provided as part of the [scene configuration](general_config.md#scene-settings) within the experiment-level configuration, the `frame` from the `PlayerEntity` is used for the default spawn position/heading.

+Note that if a `PlayerEntity` is specified in a scene file its `frame` parameter will override any camera-based fallback.
+This includes the case where a `PlayerEntity` is specified without a `frame` field (its `frame` will default to the scene origin with 0 heading values).

 ### Player Camera
 Any camera specified in the scene can be used as the camera attached to the player.
 This mapping is done by putting the name of the chosen camera in the [FPSci scene settings](./general_config.md#scene-settings).
 If no name is specified, the `defaultCamera` will be used.